ok97465/py-autoimport.nvim/README.md

 ## Notes

-- Requires pylsp to be attached to the buffer; no Treesitter is required.
+- Requires Ruff diagnostics to be available for the buffer; no Treesitter is required.
 - Errors are reported via `vim.notify` under the title `py-autoimport`.